pivotal/docs-tap/app-sso/crds/authserver.hbs.md

 its replicas, the hash of the current configuration and the generation which has last resulted in a restart.

 `.status.deployments.redis` describes the current provided Redis deployment by listing its running image.
-This field is nil if storage is defined explicitly via `.spec.storage`.
+This field is nil if storage is defined explicitly by using `.spec.storage`.

-`.status.storage.redis` describes the configured Redis storage such as hostname and port number.
+`.status.storage.redis` describes the configured Redis storage such as host name and port number.

 `.status.conditions` documents each step in the reconciliation: